 If you suspect someone is a tenancy cheat, please let us know.
 It could make a big difference to people in real need.
-You can either report your suspicions to our Customer Services Team or directly to your Housing Officer.
+You can report your suspicions to our Customer Contact team.

 All information received will be taken seriously and treated in the strictest confidence.